-Today's guest blogger and Connection Messenger* Esther Miller reminisces about her first visit to the Petrified Forest and Grand Canyon many years ago.
-If you haven't yet read the post that launched our series celebrating the 100th birthday of the U.S. National Park System, go to “The National Park System: 100 Years of Nature, History, and America's Stories.”
-I hope the series will get you pulling up a map and finding a new national park to explore and share with your family and friends.
+Today’s guest blogger Esther Miller reminisces about her first visit to Yosemite National Park many years ago, with several other special stops along the way.
+For more on the the U.S. National Park System, go to “The National Park System: America’s Hidden Treasure.”
+I hope you’ll be inspired to pull out a map and find a new national park to explore and share with your family and friends.
 Each is a national treasure.
 Each will feed your soul.

 In this centennial year for the National Park Service, one does not have to look very hard to find plenty of information about the Parks, Monuments, and other units of the NPS.
 I’ve been fortunate to visit many of those sites, and I’m happy to share some personal highlights of those visits over the past forty years.
 Some memories are etched forever in our minds, others are brought back in detail by journals I kept and notes made in field guides.